Randolph M. Probstfield

-Randolph Michael Probstfield (November 9, 1832 – September 11, 1911) was one of the first white settlers in Clay County, Minnesota.
+Randolph Michael Probstfield (November 9, 1832 – September 11, 1911) was one of the first Euro-American settlers in Clay County, Minnesota.
 He served in a variety of roles and was influential in the early development of the region.

 Probstfield was born as Michael Probstfeld in Kalt, Landkreis Mayen-Koblenz, near Coblenz, Germany.
 His first cousin was the wildlife painter Joseph Wolf.
 He emigrated to the United States in 1852.
 For several years he traveled throughout the country as well as parts of Central America.
 He was also for some time a resident of Saint Paul, Minnesota.
 He eventually settled in the Red River Valley in 1859 in the fledgling community of Georgetown, Minnesota.